amoerie/fluentassertions-migrator/README.md

 # FluentAssertions to xUnit Migration Tool

 A .NET tool that automatically converts FluentAssertions test assertions to their xUnit equivalents.
+Regardless of how we feel about the upcoming license changes in the next major version of FluentAssertions, I imagine many of us will find ourselves in the position of having to strip out FluentAssertions of our codebases.
+I know I will.
+This tool tries to automate that process as much as possible.

 ## Based on the following sources